FREAKIN-D1A/hitesh-chai-aur-backend/readme.txt

 create src/utils/asyncHandler.js to take advantage of the try catch / promise create src/utils/ApiError.js to set the error class overwritten with extends. create src/utils/ApiResponse.js  to set the response class

+# write models
+src/models/user.model.js
+src/models/video.model.js
+inside src/models/user.model.js,
+ use the pre hook to encrypt the password. dont use annonymous function
+ rather use  an async function keyword. make sure you run the function only when the password is modified. then execute next()

+ create a new method to check password also, generate refreshToken, generate accessToken,